 Bills of Exchange

-Bills of exchange are a means to fulfil the contract of payment pertaining to the sale of goods and services on credit.
+Bills of exchange are a means to fulfill the contract of payment pertaining to the sale of goods and services on credit.
 A bill of exchange has three parties.
-The drawer (who owns the money, can be someone who purchases goods on credit), the drawee (the person whom the drawer directs to make the payment, can be a bank), and the payee (the person who will receive the money, typically seller).
-The date of payment in the case of a bill of exchange is most of the times specified.
+The drawer (who owns the money, can be someone who purchases goods on credit), the drawee (the person whom the drawer directs to make the payment, can be a bank), and the payee (the person who will receive the money, typically seller). it is also known as bills receivable or bills payable.
+The date of payment in the case of a bill of exchange is most of the time specified.
 Sellers use bills of exchange to make their credit sales legally binding upon the buyer.

 Traveler’s Checks are another form of negotiable instrument specific for the need of people going to some foreign country.
 People use them as an alternative to foreign currency.
 Only financial institutions can issue this negotiable instrument.
 Traveler’s checks have a serial number and they are for the fixed and prepaid amount.
 They necessitate two signatures for the transaction to happen: one at the time of purchasing the check and the other at the time of cashing it.
 The two signatures must match.